wp-plugins/responsive-mortgage-calculator/readme.txt

 = DISCLAIMER =

 The calculator is for demonstration purposes only and may not reflect actual numbers for your mortgage.
-Assumes constant interest rate throughout amortization period; interest calculated semi-annually.
+Assumes constant interest rate throughout amortization period.

 It's pretty darn good, but the bank has the final say...